Student Groups & Organizations

 Please view CCA's Student Organization Handbook (CCA email required to view) for a comprehensive list of guidelines and procedures to ensure your student organization is as effective as possible.

-If you have any questions or need assistance with the required charter application form, email Janrey Javier, Coordinator for Student Leadership Development, email@example.com.
+If you have any questions or need assistance with the required charter application form, email Janrey Javier, Coordinator for Student Leadership Development, at email@example.com.

 How to Get Started